vladrosant/autonomous-spacecraft-safety/README.md

-# Spacecraft Autonomous Debris Avoidance System
+# Autonomous Spacecraft Safety

 **everything is still a work in progress**

 ## Introduction
-As space exploration and travel rise, there is a growing need for advanced, efficient, and foolproof software to enhance the safety of both manned and unmanned missions.
-Existing Debris Collision Avoidance Systems (DCAS) have limitations that need to be addressed for future missions, ranging from simple orbiting satellites to lunar or planetary expeditions.
+Autonomous Spacecraft Safety, or ASS for short, is a study developed to control spacecrafts autonomously.
+Safely.

-This project explores the combination of image processing and artificial intelligence to develop a real-time, autonomous debris avoidance system for spacecrafts.
-Unlike traditional reactive systems that depend on Earth-based interventions, our approach leverages onboard AI to process visual data, make predictive decisions, and autonomously adjust the spacecraft's trajectory.
+The project is a combination of image processing and AI.

 ## Key Features
 - **Edge Detection**: Compares the utilization of Canny, Laplacian of Gaussian and Sobel algorithms to detect object boundaries, differentiating obstacles from the space background.